 Cerezyme is the ONLY ERT (enzyme replacement therapy) that has shown long-term efficacy and safety in multiple studies over 20 years and has been prescribed for over 25 years.

 People with Gaucher disease type 1 may not have enough of an enzyme called acid beta-glucocerebrosidase (pronounced gloo-ko-ser-e-bro-sydaze) that breaks down a fatty substance called glucosylceramide (gloo-ko-sil-sara-mide), or GL-1.
-This causes a build-up of GL-1 in key organs such as the spleen and liver, as well as in the bones, leading to the signs and symptoms of Gaucher disease.
+This may cause a build-up of GL-1 in key organs such as the spleen and liver, as well as in the bones, leading to the signs and symptoms of Gaucher disease type 1.

 Cerezyme is a modified form of the enzyme glucocerebrosidase, and it works to reduce the build-up of GL-1 in the body.

 Cerezyme has been used since 1994 in thousands of patients with Gaucher disease type 1 around the world

 Cerezyme is designed to reduce the build-up of GL-1 in people who do not have enough of the natural enzyme to keep up with their bodies’ production.

 Cerezyme acts like glucocerebrosidase (the body’s natural enzyme), breaking down GL-1 into its more basic elements, glucose and ceramide, that can be naturally removed from the body.

 Cerezyme® (imiglucerase) for injection is indicated for treatment of adults and pediatric patients 2 years of age and older with Type 1 Gaucher disease that results in one or more of the following conditions: